RUBi-ZA/MODE-TASK/docs/source/nma_tut.rst

 **Output:**

 W_values.txt: A list of 3N eigenvalues the normal modes of the system.
-Eigenvalues are ordered from fastest to slowest mode.
+Eigenvalues are ordered from slowest to fastest.

 VT_values.txt: A 3Nx3N list of the eigenvectors for each mode.
 Eigenvectors are printed as a set of rows.